sonatype-nexus-community/bbash/docs/howto-create-campaign.md

    you should see Lift performing an analysis of the PR, similar to this:
    ![Lift Analysing](images/LiftBotRunningOnPR.png)

-4. To view the current scores for you Bug Bash, open a browser to: http://localhost:7777/index.html
+5. To view the current scores for your Bug Bash, open a browser to: http://localhost:7777/index.html